To answer the question of why the Election of 1800 was important, one must first understand the political reality within which our founders lived.

 After thirty-five ballots the vote was still undecided.
 Hamilton ceaselessly worked throughout the process to convince enough Federalists to switch their vote to Jefferson.

-Despite being diametrically opposed, Hamilton calculated that Jefferson was weak and hesitating and would therefore be a far less dangerous President than Burr.3
+Despite being diametrically opposed, Hamilton predicted Jefferson to be a far less dangerous President than Burr as he was a weaker and more hesitating foe.3

 Hamilton’s support eventually helped enough Federalists switch from Burr to Jefferson to break the stalemate on the thirty-sixth ballot.